nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:exclamation: Important:**<br>

 Repeated `sort` commands will not result in additional changes to the address book, and `undo` will not be able to revert the data back to its original state. <br>
-This is because `undo` can only revert the last command, even if the command made no changes to the address book.
+This is because `undo` can only revert the last command, _even if the command made no changes to the address book_.

 </div>